scala-native/scala-native/docs/blog/interflow.md

 ![](throughput-native-image.png)

-Both Scala Native 0.3.7 (geomean 0.49x) and Native Image 1.0-RC1 (geomean 0.47x) without PGO fail to achieve performance comparable to the a warmed-up JIT compiler.
+Both Scala Native 0.3.7 (geomean 0.49x) and Native Image 1.0-RC1 (geomean 0.47x) without PGO fail to achieve performance comparable to a warmed-up JIT compiler.
 Native Image's implementation of PGO obtains impressive speedups, but it is still behind JDK8 (geomean 0.73x).

 On the other hand, Interflow (geomean 0.89x) outperforms Graal Native Image statically.
 With the addition of PGO, Interflow gets quite close to the throughput of a fully warmed JIT compiler (geomean 0.96x).